 When your landlord wants you to move out

-The states don’t see tenancy laws in the same way – here’s our state-by-state guide on what you need to know.
+Australian states don’t see tenancy laws in the same way.
+Here’s what you need to know:

 The Australian Capital Territory

-In the Australian Capital Territory, a landlord cannot evict you during a fixed-term agreement unless you have breached the terms of the tenancy agreement.
-However, if the contract is periodic, the landlord can evict you on as little as four weeks notice if they have caused, or on 26 weeks, see if they don’t.
+In the ACT, a landlord may not evict a tenant during a fixed-term agreement unless they have breached their tenancy agreement.
+If the contract is periodic, the landlord may give as little as four weeks’ notice if they have caused it, or on 26 weeks, see if they don’t.

-In Queensland, a landlord must give you at least two months notice to end a tenancy early if you’re on a periodic lease.
-If you’re on a fixed-term agreement, the landlord can’t evict you unless you’ve breached the contract or both parties mutually agree to end the lease early or they’ve breached their contract.
+In QLD, a landlord must give the tenant a minimum of two months’ notice to end a tenancy early.
+If on a fixed-term agreement, the landlord cannot evict a tenant unless both parties mutually agree to terminate the lease early or they’ve breached their contract.

 New South Wales

-New South Wales landlords can’t end a fixed-term agreement before the end of the contract unless they have specific grounds for doing so (i.e. you’ve breached the deal).
+Landlords in NSW may not end a fixed-term agreement before the end of the contract unless they have specific grounds.

-In South Australia, a tenant must receive at least 28 days notice if they’re being asked to leave at the end of a fixed-term lease, or at least 60 days notice if they plan to sell, demolish or occupy the house during a periodic lease or after the fixed-term lease has expired.
+In SA, a tenant must receive at least 28 days’ notice if being asked to leave at the end of a fixed-term lease.
+They must receive at least 60 days’ notice if the landlord plans to occupy, sell, or demolish the house during a periodic lease or after the fixed-term lease has expired.
 The notice period is at least 90 days if they cannot offer a valid reason.

 In TAS, the landlord must give the tenant at least 42 days’ notice to leave once the fixed-term agreement ends.
-It doesn’t matter if the property is to be sold, transferred to another person, significantly renovated, used for a purpose other than a rental property, or if a member of the landlord’s family is going to move in.
-Landlords must also give 42 days notice if they don’t want to renew the lease when it nears its end date; in this scenario.
-If there is “substantial nuisance at the premises”, a landlord can evict a tenant on 14 days notice or immediately if they go through the courts.
+It doesn’t matter if the property is to be sold, transferred to another person, renovated, used for another purpose, or if the landlord’s family plans to move in.
+Landlords must give 42 days’ notice if they want to cease renewing the agreement when it nears the end.
+If there is a ‘substantial nuisance at the premises’, a landlord may evict a tenant in 14 days’ or immediately if it goes through the courts.

-Landlords in the Northern Territory must give at least 14 days notice if they want to end your tenancy once your fixed-term agreement finishes, or if that period has ended and the lease is now ongoing; they must provide tenants with at least 42 days notice.
+Landlords in NT must give a minimum of 14 days’ notice to end a tenancy once their fixed-term agreement finishes.
+If the period has ended and the lease is now ongoing, they must provide tenants with at least 42 days’ notice.

 If you want to keep pets

-Rights around pets are among the most sensitive and discussed of all tenant rights, but the good news is that, in some states, it’s getting easier to bring Ralph or Whiskers with you when you move house.
+Renting with pets is among the most sensitive and discussed tenant rights, but the good news is rules are improving in most states.

-In the Australian Capital Territory, the State government passed laws in February that give all renters the right to own a pet.
-Under these news laws, a landlord would need to demonstrate reasonable grounds to refuse a request for a pet.
+In the ACT, the state government gives all renters the right to own a pet.
+A landlord must demonstrate reasonable grounds to refuse a request for a pet.

-There’s nothing in the state’s Residential Tenancies Act that says you can’t have a pet in New South Wales.
-Still, landlords can insert their pet-preventing clauses into leasing agreements, and NSW Fair Trading recommends seeking permission from your landlord before letting your furry friends move in.
+Nothing in the state’s Residential Tenancies Act says you can’t have a pet in New South Wales.
+Still, landlords can insert pet-preventing clauses into leasing agreements.
+NSW Fair Trading recommends seeking permission from a landlord before letting your pets move in.

-In Western Australia, you can only keep pets if you’ve got your landlord’s permission and the pet is included in the lease.
-WA is also the only state that allows landlords to charge renters a “pet bond” – of up to $260 – to cover cleaning and to fumigate when you vacate if required.
+In WA, you can only keep a pet if you’ve got your landlord’s permission and the animal is included in the lease.
+WA is the only state that allows landlords to charge renters a ‘pet bond’.
+At a maximum of $260, this covers cleaning and fumigation when you vacate.

-There is no specific legislation relating to pets and tenancies in the Northern Territory, and it is up to the landlord as to whether they’ll allow you to keep one.
-They may have a ‘no pet clause’ in the lease agreement, in which case you’ll need to negotiate with them, but pet bonds are illegal.
+NT has no specific legislation relating to pets and tenancies, but it is up to the landlord to allow you to keep an animal.
+They might have a ‘no pet clause’ in the lease agreement, wherein you’ll need to negotiate with them, but pet bonds are illegal.

 Tasmania and South Australia

-And in Tasmania and South Australia, you’re only permitted to have a pet if you’ve got your landlord’s consent.
+In Tasmania and South Australia, tenants may have a pet with the landlord’s consent.

-In the Australian Capital Territory, landlords must provide at least seven days notice for routine inspections.
-They can conduct four checks per year – one at the beginning of the lease, one at the end, and two during the tenancy.
-The landlords must conduct the inspections at a ‘reasonable’ time, with checks on Sundays or public holidays and must show them between 8 am and 6 pm unless they get your consent to drive them outside these hours.
+Landlords must provide seven days’ notice for routine inspections in the ACT.
+They can conduct four checks annually; one at the start of the lease, one at the end, and two during the tenancy.
+Landlords must conduct inspections at a ‘reasonable’ time, with checks on Sundays or public holidays banned.
+Appraisals are only permitted between 8 am and 6 pm unless they get tenant consent.

 New South Wales

-Landlords in New South Wales must give you at least seven days of written notice for routine inspections and conduct as many as four checks in any 12 months.
+Landlords in New South Wales must give at least seven days of written notice for routine inspections and conduct a maximum of four checks annually.

-In Victoria, a landlord only needs to give their tenants 24 hours of written notice before inspecting the property.
-Still, inspections can only occur every six months and not within the first three months of the tenancy.
+In Victoria, a landlord may give their tenants just 24 hours of written notice before inspecting the property.
+Still, inspections may only occur every six months and not within the first three months.

-In Tasmania, it’s also only a 24-hour requirement.
-However, inspections can only be made once every three months.
+In Tasmania, it’s only a 24-hour requirement, although inspections are capped every three months.

-Queensland landlords must give you at least seven days notice for a routine inspection and conduct only one review every three months.
+Landlords in Queensland must give you at least seven days’ notice for a routine inspection and conduct only one review every three months.

-In South Australia, the landlord is allowed to inspect the property once every four weeks, but they must provide between seven and 14 days written notice.
+In South Australia, the landlord may inspect the property once every four weeks but must provide between 7 to 14 days of written notice.

-It’s a similar period in Western Australia: seven to 14 days notice, but not more than four inspections per year.
+Seven to 14 days notice, but capped at four inspections per year.

-In the Northern Territory, at least seven days notice must be given, and inspections can only occur once every three months.
-The tenant must be present during any reviews unless they’ve given the landlord/agent the all-clear to enter the property without them.
+The landlord must give at least seven days, and inspections are capped quarterly.
+The tenant must be present during any appraisals unless they’ve given the landlord or agent consent to enter the property without them.

 Emergency landlord access

-Victoria is the only state that requires landlords to give notice (24 hours) and gain consent to enter a rental property in an emergency.
+Victoria is the only state requiring landlords to give 24 hours’ notice and gain consent to enter a rental property in emergencies.

-In other states, landlords can enter the premises at any time there is a genuine emergency, as well as when: there are urgent repairs required; the landlord has grave concerns for the welfare of a tenant and has made attempts to gain consent, or the landlord believes the property has been abandoned.
+In other states, landlords can access the premises in a genuine emergency.
+They can also enter if urgent repairs are required; the landlord has grave concerns for a tenant’s welfare and has attempted to gain consent, or the landlord believes the property has been abandoned.

 How to break a lease early.

-There’s no hiding from the fact that breaking a lease is likely to cost you a fair bit of money.
+There’s no hiding that breaking a lease will likely cost you a lot of cash.

-It is best to avoid leaving a property before the end date is up, but if it is unavoidable, there are ways to minimise the expense and stress.
+It’s best to avoid leaving a property before a lease ends.
+However, if unavoidable, there are ways to minimise the stress and expense.

 Can I break my lease early?

-While breaking your lease is not ideal, the reality is situations can arise where a tenant needs to leave before the end of the agreement.
+While breaking a lease is not ideal, situations will arise where a tenant needs to leave before the end of the contract.

-The first thing you should do is provide your landlord with written notice of your intention to leave their property, outlining why and when you plan to go before the end date specified on your lease.
+Firstly, provide the landlord with written notice of the intention to leave their property, outlining why and when you plan to go.

 What are the fees for breaking my lease early?